SESAME-Synchrotron/XAFSScanTool/docs/source/features.rst

 Current featues
 ---------------
-At the moment, the scanning tool has the follwoing features:
+At the moment, the scanning tool has the following features:

 * User friendly GUI
 * Collect data from detectors simultaneously (currently from three detectors ICs, KETEK and FICUS)